 The Office of Third Party Billing review the student’s request and will calculate the net tuition and fees.
 If a student is receiving tuition-specific scholarships, grants, employer aid, or Tuition Assistance, the Certifying Official is required to deduct tuition specific aid from the tuition and fees reported to the VA.
 Note: Federal loans are not required to be reported to the VA.

 The expected amount from the VA’s tuition benefits sent to Georgetown, if any, will be posted on the student’s Student Account as a memo item to act as a placeholder until the actual VA payment arrives.

-If the student submits the BRF by the first day of classes, the memo will protect the student from late fees as the school waits for payment to be received.
+If the student submits the BRF on or prior to 1 October for the Fall Semester and on or prior to 1 March for the Spring Semester, the memo will protect the student from late fees as the school waits for payment to be received.
 Please note that the memo process is a manual process once a the BRF has been processed and therefore, it can take a couple of weeks for the memo to reflect on a student’s account.
 If the VA payment is not expected to cover all of the billed charges on the account, the student must pay the remainder by the due date listed on the billing statement or set up a payment plan with the Office of Billing and Payment Services.
 The School Certifying Official will then submit a certification to the VA to specify the student’s credit hours, dates of enrollment, rate of pursuit, and tuition certified to the VA .

 To receive the Vocational Rehabilitation Book Voucher, the VA FORM 28-1905 must be on file and up to date.
 Once the form is on file, contact the Third Party Billing Office to arrange for a book voucher to be provided to the Georgetown University Bookstore.
 Once a student has received the book voucher, books can be purchased at the Georgetown University Bookstore.